Comprehensive Eye Examinations

 Our number one priority is you the patient.
 We are 'service oriented' not 'volume oriented' and our optometrists will explain your eye conditions in detail, all your treatment options and answer any questions you may have.
 It's first class eye-care with a friendly face.

 At Collins Street Optometrists, we take very seriously our vital role in the early detection of eye conditions and diseases such as changes to vision, cataract, glaucoma, and macular degeneration.
-We use state-of-the-art equipment and focus on providing you with the highest quality optometric expertise and advice on eyecare to preserve and best enhance your vision.
+We use state-of-the-art equipment and focus on providing you with high quality optometric expertise and advice on eyecare to preserve and best enhance your vision.

 Such cutting edge technologies enable us to detect eye conditions at the earliest possible opportunity; this is all directed to achieving a better outcome for you, the patient.
 So whatever your concern, be it glaucoma, macular degeneration, cataract or otherwise, you can be assured you will be well looked after.